 When people receive less favourable treatment on any grounds which cannot be justified.
 This covers race, ethnic or national origin, language, religion or belief, gender, gender reassignment, sexual orientation, disability, social class, responsibility for other dependent or where the person lives.

 A wilful, conscious attack on the self-esteem or the person or an individual student.
-It includes jibes, name-calling, silence/exclusion from the social circle, emphasising different, threatening behaviour, raciall/sexual harassment, extortion and physical attack.
-It may vary in severity, frequency and in the numbers of people involved.
+It may include jibes, name-calling, silence/exclusion from the social circle, emphasising different, threatening behaviour, racial/sexual harassment, extortion and physical attacks.
+It may vary in severity, frequency and in the numbers of people involved and usually this happens frequently, over a long period of time.

 People working in school are uniquely placed to notice signs and symptoms of abuse and to support children who are subject to abuse or living in abusive situations.